Self-Training for Class-Incremental Semantic Segmentation

 \subsubsection{Implementation Details}

 We follow the same implementation as proposed in~\cite{cermelli2020modeling}.
 For all methods, we use the same framework in Pytorch.
 The Deeplab-v3 architecture~\cite{chen2017rethinking} with ResNet-101~\cite{he2016deep} backbone is used for all methods.
 In-place activated batch normalization is used and the backbone network is initilized with an ImageNet pretrained model~\cite{rota2018place}.
 We train the network with SGD and an initial learning rate of $10^{-2}$ for the first task and $10^{-3}$ for the rest of the tasks as in~\cite{cermelli2020modeling}.
-We train the current model on Pascal-VOC 2012 for 30 epochs and on ADE20K for 60 epochs.
+We train the current model on Pascal-VOC 2012 for 30 epochs and on ADE20K for 60 epochs.We train the model with a batch size of 24.
+And we crop the images to 512 × 512 during both training and test phases.
 The self-training procedure is trained on unlabeled data for one pass, the trade-off $\lambda$ between cross entropy and self-entropy is set to 1.
 20\% of training data are used as validation set and the final results are on the standard test set.